OpenChain-Project/Reference-Material/SBOM-Quality/OpenChain-SBOM-Guide-0.9_EN.md

 ## 1. Scope

-This document outlines certain requirements related to how an entity creates, delivers, and consumes Software Bill of Materials (SBOM), so that entities that produce and/or consume SBOMs that conform to this guide can ensure repeatability and streamlining of tools and processes for generating and consuming SBOMs. *Please Note* that this guide does not require a conforming entity to adopt OpenChain (in any version) but doing so is encouraged.
+This document outlines certain requirements related to how an entity creates, delivers, and consumes Software Bill of Materials (SBOM), so that entities that produce and/or consume SBOMs that conform to this guide can ensure repeatability and streamlining of tools and processes for generating and consuming SBOMs.
+This guide does not require a conforming entity to adopt the OpenChain ISO or other industry standards but doing so is encouraged.

 This guide is designed to work on a per SBOM level: an entity can use it as its sole way of delivering SBOMs but it is the individual SBOM that the guide refers to, not the entity that provides the SBOM.
-An SBOM using this guide can be called an “SBOM matching the requirements from the OpenChain SBOM Quality Guide”.
+An SBOM using this guide can be called an “OpenChain SBOM Quality Guide compatible.”

 Releasing SBOMs that match the requirements outlined in this guide does not preclude an entity from also delivering SBOMs for the same software in alternate ways or formats.